Philippopolis (Thrace): Late Roman period

-Other archaeology
+Other Archaeology

 Recent excavations have revealed a 1st c. triumphal arch, only the 2nd in Bulgaria.

 In 2018, a fragment from a Roman statue with an ancient Greek inscription was found which mentions the right of “proedria" (the right to take front row seats in the theatre.
 These were the honorary seats for the most honoured administrative and political figures) and the name Sozipatros.

-In 2019, archaeologists found a large stone slab at the Episcopal Basilica site of the 3rd century AD.
-It was inscribed in Greek honouring the god Dionysus.
-The inscription reads: “For the victory, the health and the eternal existence of the emperors, Publius, Licinius Valerian and Gallien Augustin and for their whole house, for the holy senate and Roman people, and for the council and people's assembly of Philippopolis – the Thracian leader Dionysus dedicated the surviving mysteries, while the leader of the mysteries and eternal priest was Aurelius Mukianid, son of Mukian”.
-This is followed by a list of all 44 members of the mystical society, several with the positions they occupy.
+In 2019, archaeologists discovered a big stone slab at the Episcopal Basilica site of the 3rd century AD.
+The inscription hopes for the victory of health of, among many others, “the council and people's assembly of Philippopolis".

+In Literature

+The name Philippopolis was also used in George Bernard Shaw's famous Anti-romantic play Arms and the Man.

+In act III of scene 1, Major Sergius Saranoff and Paul Petkoff assist the help of Captain Bluntschli, to help them move three regiments of cavalry to Phillippopolis despite a shortage of forage.